nathanrhoda/nftmarketplace/nft-marketplace/README.md

 - Integrate created nfts into open sea
 - Transact on Opensea

-- Maybe fix styling on react native app
+- Maybe fix styling on react app